-Due to the ongoing requirement to practice physical distancing, the Ottawa Valley Waste Recovery Centre, has cancelled the Environmental Days scheduled for June 6th at the Pembroke & Area Community Centre and August 22nd at Rockwood Public School.
+Due to the ongoing requirement to practice physical distancing, the Ottawa Valley Waste Recovery Centre, has cancelled the 2020 Environmental Days (the next scheduled event was to be held August 22nd at Rockwood Public School).
 These annual events allow for the drop-off of hazardous and electronic waste at convenient locations within the Community.
 The Waste Recovery Centre remains open to accept these materials at their permanent depot on Woito Station Road.

 Sue McCrae, General Manager at the Centre explains why this decision was made.
 “Like many organizations we have been monitoring the local pandemic situation and have been following all health and safety measures based on the recommendations from the local Health Unit.
 At a temporary drop-off site like those used for the Environmental Day, it would be harder to practice proper physical distancing measures for the safety of our staff and customers.
 We are better equipped to provide those safety measures at our permanent depot at the Waste Recovery Centre.”